From the Bavarian Brewing Co.

 BAVARIAN'S AUDITOR'S REPORT IN 1917

 Companies a century ago needed to comply with certain accounting standards and be subject to an auditor's review, in a similar way as they do today.
 Some of the pages from Bavarian's auditor's report are shown below.
 The report was dated February 16th, 1918, and reflected operations through the entire calendar year of 1917, with occasional comparisons to the year before.
 It contains documents that reflect much higher prices for the ingredients use in beer during WWI, and provide an interesting glimpse of the profitability and costs of the brewery at that time.
 After the cover page, the second document indicates a reduction in the profitability of the brewer from $137,806 in 1916 to $105,187 in 1917.
 This was primarily attributed to the increased costs of grains and other materials as U.S. entered WWII in 1917, as shown in the third document.
-It shows the average cost to produce a barrel of beer increased from $1.97 to $2.92.
-That's extremely inexpensive by today's standards.
-But this represents a cost increase per barrel of beer of about 50%, in just one year.
-And prices nearly doubled, such such items as malt, (corn) grits and fuel/supplies.
+It indicates the average cost to produce a barrel of beer increased from $1.97 to $2.92.
+The inflation occurring at that time was steeper than at anytime in the past century .
+It represents a cost increase per barrel of beer of about 50%, in just one year.
+And other prices nearly doubled in a year, such such items as malt, (corn) grits and fuel/supplies.
 The fourth item provides a breakdown of some of the prices attributable to the inventory on hand.
 Of interest, is the the listing of the labels, which indicates the brewery produced five beverages: 1) (Riedlin) Select (beer), 2) Bavarian (beer), 3) Bock, 4) Malt Tonic, 5) Ale and 6) Porter.
 Also of note is that bottles of amber, green and clear were used.

 BAVARIAN'S OWNERSHIP AFTER PROHIBITION